canro91/canro91.github.io/_posts/2018-11-17-TheC#DefinitiveGuide.md

 * [Udacity Github course](https://www.udacity.com/course/how-to-use-git-and-github--ud775)

+## Design Patterns and OOP Principles

+Desing patterns are recipes to solve common problems in code.
+This is, given a certain problem, there is a blueprint or an outline that will help you to solve that problem.

+* Recognize some of the most common patterns and learn to use them.
+For example: Factory, Builder, Composite, Command, Template, Strategy, Null Object, Adapter.
+* Learn Uncle Bob's SOLID principles

 ## Dealing with large codebases

 Programming is also about [reading code](https://changelog.com/posts/one-sure-fire-way-to-improve-your-coding).
 So you should get used to navigate throught large codebases.